AxiSEMunity/AxiSEM3D/doc/Installation.md

 ```
 The first line creates `eigen3_develop` under the current directory.
 The second line enables `AxiSEM3D` to find this version by setting the environment variable `EIGEN3_ROOT`.

 <strong>NOTE</strong>: `AxiSEM3D` requires `Eigen` 3.3.9 or above, but the current stable release is 3.3.7 (up to July 22, 2020).
-Therefore, the above steps are essential even you have installed `Eigen` before.
+Therefore, the above steps are essential even you already have `Eigen` installed, no matter

 ### 2. Boost